KaliRunyon/Create-your-own/README.md

 # Create-your-own
 <html>
 <h1> You're in tech with no Github?
 Let's change that! </h1>
 Follow www.github.com to the landing page.
-Once you arrive, you have two options for creation
+Once you arrive, you have two options for creation.
 <h2> One: right below "Where the world builds software" you can input your email and press the magic "sign up for GitHub" button. </h2>
 <h3> Two: to the upper right corner you can hit "sign up"</h3>
 <img src="Screen Shot 2021-04-08 at 8.56.22 PM (2).png" />